 Announcement: GTIN-based Product Variants In the context of the GS1 Fashion Base project, the Icecat Team is working very hard to extend its data model with GTIN-based product variants.
 Through this extension, it will be easy to uniquely identify products that deviate from the main product on 1 or a few specs.
 For example, the same shoe but with different colour or a different size.

 On the 16th of October, the functionality regarding Variants will be live.
 This will affect the structure of the product XML, JSON, XSD, DTD schemes.

 Please change your import scripts according to the new structure, to continue to receive updated data from Icecat.
 See on the links below, the changes that will apply:

 Download images in a zip file On the request of L’Oréal, the download of images through the retailer portal for matching products results now in a zip file where images are divided over folders per locale (e.g., NL, FR) per resolution (e.g., high-res, original, medium).
 Via the local folders, the retailer can obtain the respective images.

-Read further: In-depth, 3D, GTIN, Icecat, images, product variant, XML
+Read further: Research, 3D, GTIN, Icecat, images, XML

 Your email address will not be published.
 Required fields are marked *